Baltimore Ravens: 1996–2025

+2026–present

+On April 16, 2026, the Ravens unveiled a new set of uniforms.
+The shade of purple was changed to midnight purple, which the team describes as a shade that "radiates in the light and reveals darkness when it fades".
+Drop shadows were eliminated from the numbers, as are the gold accents on the midnight purple, white and black uniforms.
+The white uniform now featured the city name atop the number.
+The shield logo on both the alternate black and "Purple Rising" uniforms were also recolored to match their respective color schemes.
+Three sets of helmets will be used.
+The primary gloss black helmet and the alternate matte purple helmet feature the primary Ravens logo; while the latter is mainly worn with the "Purple Rising" uniform, it can also be worn with the primary purple or white uniforms.
+The alternate matte black uniform, worn exclusively with the all-black alternate uniform, features the recolored front-facing Ravens logo with red eyes.

 Marching band

 The team marching band is called Baltimore's Marching Ravens.
 They began as the Colts' marching band and have operated continuously from September 7, 1947, to the present.
 They helped campaign for football to return to Baltimore after the Colts moved.
 Because they stayed in Baltimore after the Colts left, the band is nicknamed "the band that would not die" and were the subject of an episode of ESPN's 30 for 30.
 The Washington Commanders are the only other NFL team that currently has a marching band.